 The Power of Signal-Based Selling

-Instead of obsessing over a cold, decaying list, the smartest B2B pros now focus on buying signals.
+Instead of obsessing over a cold, decaying list, the smartest B2B pros now focus on intent signals.
 These are clear, real-time actions that people take on LinkedIn, indicating genuine interest.

-A static export completely misses these game-changing events.
+A static export misses the events that make a connection commercially useful.
 For example, you can’t see:

 - Content Engagement: A prospect from a key target account just liked your post about a pain point they’re facing.